Live Data

 Total trading cost is more than just the taker fee.
 When you market-buy into an order book you walk up the ask side, paying progressively higher prices — the gap between the mid-price and your volume-weighted average price (VWAP) is slippage.
 On thin books or large sizes, slippage can easily dwarf the base fee, and even a 1 bps spread costs you $1 per $10,000 traded.

 Toggle between Spot and Perps to compare execution costs across markets.
-We pull live order book snapshots from 25+ perp venues (Binance, Bybit, OKX, Hyperliquid, dYdX, Drift, Aster, Paradex and more) and 20+ spot venues (every major CEX plus Backpack, Hyperliquid spot and zero-fee Deribit USDC pairs), then simulate filling your chosen trade size in real time.
-Oracle-based DEXes like Jupiter Perps and GMX execute at oracle price with no book slippage, so they show fee-only cost.
-Use the asset, size and fee-type selectors to see how costs shift with market conditions.
+We pull live order-book snapshots from 45+ perp venues and 20+ spot venues.
+We then simulate the selected trade size.
+Pool and oracle venues such as Jupiter Perps and GMX use a position-opening fee.
+Their rows include documented or live price impact when it is available.
+Use the asset, size, and fee-type selectors to see how costs change with market conditions.

 Related Guides